CASOS-IDeaS-CMU/SegSub/README.md

 - **`vlm_evaluation/`**: Evaluation scripts for both baseline and finetuned VLMs on both generated samples, as well as randomly sampled (query,image).
 - **`figures/`**: Contains R scripts that generate the plots visualizations used in the paper.

-### KOALA Data
+### SegSub Data
-Instead of having to generate a dataset from scratch, we provide the [KOALA dataset](https://www.doi.org/10.1184/R1/28297076), which was used for all experiments in the paper.
+Instead of having to generate a dataset from scratch, we provide the [SegSub dataset](https://www.doi.org/10.1184/R1/28297076), which was used for all experiments in the paper.
 Generating this dataset required some ~500 GPU hours.
 Note: this only includes images perturbed using the framework, and not the original samples.
 For finetuning and evaluation, the original VQA datasets must be downloaded in the [correct directory](#vqa-datasets).

-Download the [KOALA dataset](https://www.doi.org/10.1184/R1/28297076) to KOALA/data and extract the generated images:
+Download the [SegSub dataset](https://www.doi.org/10.1184/R1/28297076) to SegSub/data and extract the generated images:

 ```
 cd data